Procne: Tereus and Philomela

 Furies at Procne and Tereus's wedding night, engraving by Virgil Solis, 1581.

 The princess Procne was given to wife to Tereus, a king of Thrace, in some versions because he assisted king Pandion in a war against the Laconians, so Pandion gave him a daughter in marriage.
 Yet neither Hera nor Hymen, the gods of marriage, or even the Graces attended the wedding feast or the bridechamber of the two newlyweds.
 The only goddesses who were present were the torch-bearing Furies, a bad omen for their union.
 Procne left her fatherland for her new husband's kingdom, and during their marriage she bore Tereus a son named Itys.
 As the years passed, the lonely Procne began to feel homesick, and asked her husband to fetch her her younger sister Philomela.
 Tereus agreed, and so he travelled to Athens in order to escort the young Philomela to her sister.

 The moment he saw the young and beautiful Philomela in the court, Tereus conceived a great passion for her, and ardently made his request, presenting it solely as Procne's wish.
 Pandion was unsuspecting and Philomela excited about the prospect of seeing her elder sister again, so they agreed.
 Tereus' passion only grew and grew during the journey back home.
 In one version, Tereus lied about Procne having died, and asked Pandion for Philomela's hand in marriage.
 When they reached the Thracian shore, he dragged her into the woods (and, as Ovid introduced, a cabin) and violently raped her in spite of her protests and pleading.
-Philomela then, ashamed of becoming her own sister's rival, threatened Tereus to tell everyone, so he in fear cut her tongue off, and put guards to prevent her from escaping.
+Philomela then, ashamed of becoming her own sister's rival, threatened Tereus to tell everyone, so he cut her tongue off, and put guards to prevent her from escaping.
 He then returned to Procne claiming that Philomela had died during the journey; Procne greatly mourned her sister.